 Jay's interest in the field of television came while attending Franklin Pierce University located in Rindge, New Hampshire.
 His experience includes managing two local cable access stations in Medfield and Norfolk.
 It was at these stations that he honed his skills in production and management.
 Jay also worked at Canton Cable Eight in Canton, where he was involved in production, doing play-by-play for high school sports, set design, editing, and hosting shows.

 In 2001, Jay received a Master of Arts in Ministry from Saint John's Seminary.
 Along with other CatholicTV staffers Kevin Nelson and Bonnie Rodgers, Jay was part of the first graduating class for the program.
-He resides in a suburb southwest of Boston with his wife Shirley and their three children Amelia, James and Ethan.
+He resides in a suburb southwest of Boston with his wife and their three children.
 In his free time, Jay enjoys spending time with his family, playing guitar, playing basketball, reading, and coaching his children's basketball teams.